zertico/zertico/README.md

 ### Zertico::Organizer

-The `Zertico::Organizer` is the responsible for calling a pack of interactors, and in case of some failure, send a
+The `Zertico::Organizer` is responsible for calling a pack of interactors, and in case of some failure, send a
     rollback signal for all other interactors already executed.

 ```ruby